molily/molily.de/_testing-angular/testing-components.md

 - When the user enters a number into the reset input field and activates the reset button, the count is set to the given value.
 - When the user changes the count, an Output emits the new count.

 Writing down what the Component does already helps to structure the unit test.
-The features above roughly translate into specs in a test suite.
+The features above roughly translate to specs in a test suite.

 <div class="book-sources" markdown="1">
 - [CounterComponent: full code](https://github.com/9elements/angular-workshop/tree/main/src/app/components/counter)